nakerwave/viewers/README.md

 ## Usage

-You then need to choose the html element which will be use to build the naker scene Just select this node by its id like this :
+You then need to choose the html element which will be use to build the naker scene.
+Just select this node by its id like this :
 ```javascript
 var container = document.getElementById('container');
 ```